- Home

 In the same way, discussing the idea of care with a loved one as early as possible can sometimes encourage them to consider the practicalities alongside any emotion that may arise later on.

-While these benefits can result in more productive future discussions around care, it’s still important to approach the topic with sensitivity – and to strike a balance between having open and honest conversations with loved ones and giving them enough breathing space to process things.
+While these benefits can result in more productive future discussions around care, it’s still important to approach the topic with sensitivity – and to strike a balance between having open and honest conversations with loved ones while still allowing them enough breathing space to process things.

 3. Take time to think about the situation from your loved one’s perspective

 Conversations about care can be difficult and emotional.
 This is because many people associate needing care with a loss of independence and may feel embarrassed, upset, or even ashamed that they can no longer do all the things they used to.
-For those who’ve been independent their entire lives, this can be especially difficult or painful to accept.
+For those who’ve been independent their entire lives, this can be particularly difficult or painful to accept.

 It’s worth taking the time to understand and appreciate things from your loved one’s perspective, and put yourself in their shoes.
 This can help you approach them with greater empathy, patience, and sensitivity – especially when conversations become difficult or frustrating.